zeroluck/docs/sources/reference/interception-scripts/index.md

 - [Sample Cache Refresh Script](./sample-cache-refresh-script.py)

 # Client Registration
 oxAuth implements the [OpenID Connect dynamic client registration](https://openid.net/specs/openid-connect-registration-1_0.html) specification.
 All new clients have the same default access scopes and attributes except password and client ID.
 The Client Registration script allows an admin to modify this limitation.
 In this script it's possible to get a registration request, analyze it, and apply customizations to registered clients.
-For example, a script can give access to specified scopes if `redirect_uri` belongs to a specifed service or domain.
+For example, a script can give access to specified scopes if `redirect_uri` belongs to a specified service or domain.

-This script type adds only one method to base scipt type:
+This script type adds only one method to base script type:

 `def updateClient(self, registerRequest, client, configurationAttributes):`